 Risk What could occur Actions & controls Interference / clashes with other project(s) and project scope creep.
 Delivery delays leading to non- compliance with Bushfire Mitigation Regulations and the approved Bushfire Mitigation Plan.
 Down time for construction crews Continual engagement with Network Planning Teams and delivery partners.
 Network Programs constant review of Portfolio projects.
 Dedicated Program Sponsor Team established.

-Delivery delays in meeting the REFCL regulatory obligation Delivery delays leading to non- compliance with Bushfire Mitigation Regulations and the approved Bushfire Mitigation Plan.
+Risk What could occur Actions & controls Delivery delays in meeting the REFCL regulatory obligation Delivery delays leading to non- compliance with Bushfire Mitigation Regulations and the approved Bushfire Mitigation Plan.
 Monthly reporting of the progress of the project from delivery partners through to the Program Team / Steering Committee and Energy Safe Victoria.
 Regular updates of Asset Management System enabling progress to be tracked real-time.
 Well planned schedule of works.
 Early engagement with Control Energy Operations Team (CEOT), delivery partners and field personnel to ensure resourcing availability.
 REFCL networks cannot be capacitively balanced.
 Accurate network balance is essential if the performance criteria are to be met.
-To date there is limited experience that a large multi- feeder network can be accurately balanced and validated.
+To date these criteria have been achieved in one instance on a 20km network at Kilmore South.
 Extensive survey, design and modelling work is required.
 Works must ensure all material capacitive imbalances are accounted for on the REFCL networks.
+Failure to meet the performance criteria by 30 April 2019 will incur a large civil penalty ranging from \$0- 60M, and a fine for each day the criteria is not met post that date.